-95 The in principle approval included a requirement for carrying out a survey with regard to any potential impact on protected species.
+The in principle approval included a requirement for carrying out a survey with regard to any potential impact on protected species.
 A survey was carried out and recommendations made with regard to proposed mitigation.
-The Council's Biodiversity Officer suggests a condition be attached to any permission (Condition 6) requiring development adheres to the recommendations in the survey.
-This includes providing bird and bat boxes the site (Condition 15).
+The Council's Biodiversity Officer suggests a condition be attached to any permission requiring development adheres to the recommendations in the survey (Condition 5).
+This includes providing bird and bat boxes on buildings and on the site (Condition 15) and conditions to protect wildlife (Conditions 9 and 10).